meleu/share/screep.md

 - This only works with retroarch emulators

 - Before using this method you have to [scrape your ROMs](https://github.com/RetroPie/RetroPie-Setup/wiki/scraper).
 It was not made to start a `gamelist.xml` file from scratch.
-(About backups again: it will create a copy of your already filled system's `gamelist.xml` and then edit the copied version, so there's no need to backup the original `gamelist.xml` files.)
+(About backups again: it will create a copy of your already filled system's `gamelist.xml` and then edit the copied version, so **there's no need to backup the original `gamelist.xml` files**.)

 ## What exactly this method do